 Choose firewood for a fireplace that produces less creosote while providing more burn time.
 Creosote is the toxic, flammable residue left after wood burn.
 It can get stuck to the sides of a chimney, and the residue can come together to ignite, causing a chimney fire.

 Before burning wood, do have a look at EPAs best practices.
 Let’s get to the types of wood you can consider for an indoor fireplace:

 It takes a long time to season, approximately two years.
 Therefore, it is not a good fire starter but is clean and, once dried, it gives maximum burn time.

 Black Birch is the most sought out in the Birch family as it produces more heat due to its dense fibers.
 It is also a good fire starter.
 In addition, it is considered a clean wood as it does not emit a lot of smoke.
 It even seasons faster than other birch woods if split and stacked correctly.

 One downside of Birch firewood is that it rots faster if left unsplit for long.

 Ashwood is mostly considered the best wood for fireplaces.
 It is a hardwood that burns clean and has a high burn time.
 As far as seasoning is concerned, it takes six months to season after splitting.

 The disadvantage of this wood is that it’s expensive to buy, and its ash leads to more creosote buildup in the chimney.

 Cherry wood is also considered one of the best wood for fireplaces as it has a high heat output, maximum burn time and gives off a lovely aroma.
 You can also use Cherry wood strips as a fire starter.

 Beechwood is preferred because of its high heat value.
 However, you need to be patient with this one as it takes three years to season.
 Its disadvantage is that it tends to emit sparks.

 Which Type of Wood to Never Burn Indoors

 Wood needs seasoning before use; woods with a higher moisture content utilize more heat for burning, leading to wastage.
-Here are some types of wood that are best avoided:
+Some types of wood that you should avoid: